AnyigorTobias/Car_price_prediction_with_xgboost/README.md

 ## the dataset
 The data was sourced from a public datas source, kaggle. features of the dataset
+Columns: Unnamed, Make, Year of manufacture, Condition, Mileage, Engine Size, fuel, Transmission, price, build

+## Data preparation

+Here are few activities carried out to get the data ready
+* removal of unecessary columns
+* ensuring appropriate datatypes
+* removal of outliers
+* use of dictvectoriser to transform categorical data

+## Model selection
+Choosing a preferred model could turn to a herculean task.
+In this project, lazypredict, an automl was used to select the preferred model.
+XGB regressor was chosen.

 ## Model parameter selection
 The model parameters were estimated using the randomized search cv